mcpmessenger/mcp-registry/docs/DEVELOPMENT.md

 # Development Guide

-Complete guide for setting up and developing the MCP Registry platform.
+Complete guide for setting up and developing the SlashMCP.com platform.

 ## Prerequisites